libreform/libreform/docs/javascript-api.md

 ### `WPLF.initialize()`

-Find all forms and make init them.
+Find all forms and init them.
 This one runs automatically with the default settings.
-Run after dynamically loading forms or if you've disabled the autoinit.
+Call after dynamically loading forms or if you've disabled the autoinit.

+Calls `WPLF.attach()` for you.

 ### `WPLF.attach(form: Element | WPLF_Form)`

-Create WPLF_Form instance from element and make it visible to WPLF.findFormsById.
+Create `WPLF_Form` instance from element and attach the instance to `WPLF`.

-You will only need this if you load forms dynamically or you've disabled autoinit of forms.

-You can also pass WPLF_Form directly.
+You can also pass `WPLF_Form` directly.

 ```javascript
 WPLF.attach(document.querySelector('.wplf'))